Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Thin-shells

 Informally, minimising the compliance leads to stiffer shell structures with smaller displacements~$\ary u$.
 The subsequent derivations carry over to other cost functions, see e.g.~\cite{Haug:1986aa}.

-In order to use a gradient-based optimisation algorithm for minimising~$J (\ary x, \ary u) $ the derivatives of the cost function with respect to the vertex coordinates, also refereed to as shape gradients or design sensitivities, are needed.
+In order to use a gradient-based optimisation algorithm for minimising~$J (\ary x, \ary u) $ the derivatives of the cost function with respect to the vertex coordinates, also referred to as design sensitivities or shape gradients, are needed.
 To this end, we consider the adjoint formulation with

 where~$\ary \lambda$ is an array of Lagrange parameters.
 The stationarity condition for~$L (\ary{x}, \ary{u}, \ary{\lambda}) $ with respect to the vertex displacements leads to the adjoint problem